LeverateDevOps/Kafka/README.md

 * The Kafka-Controller will act as the Docker-Swarm manager

+* Make sure firewall is DISABLED for all machines !

 # 1. We will run the following command on the Kafka-Controller: